Your preferences have been updated.

-And if you’re looking for beach nightlife, then Palm Beach should certainly be your top choice, as it truly comes to life after the sun sets, with buzzing clubs and casinos, dancing, movie theaters, water fountain shows, bowling and two of the largest shopping malls in Aruba!
+And if you’re looking for beach nightlife, the best hing you can do in Aruba is visiting Palm Beach.
+This beach truly comes to life after the sun sets, with buzzing clubs and casinos, dancing, movie theaters, water fountain shows, bowling and two of the largest shopping malls in Aruba!

-Rodger’s Beach is a relatively unknown, but exceptionally beautiful beach near to Baby Beach, but offering a more authentic traditional Aruban feel, as it’s the destination where fisherman anchor their colorful boats.
+Rodger’s Beach is a relatively unknown, but exceptionally beautiful beach near to Baby Beach, but offering a more authentic traditional Aruban feel, as it’s the destination where fishermen anchor their colorful boats.

 Quiet during the week, and a great spot to lay in the sun, read a good book or wade in the waters, Rodger’s gets busy on the weekend, populated by local Arubans looking to unwind.

 If your goal is to skip the tourist crowds at Palm and Baby Beach, then Rodger’s is a nice, much quieter alternative, and definitely worth a visit!